TheMechEngineer/HomeStash/README.md

 1. Application starts at `Program.cs`
 2. Main dashboard is loaded
-3. A user context is selected or created
+3. A user is selected or created
 4. Buildings are created under the user
-5. Rooms and containers are added to build structure
+5. Rooms and containers are added to building structure
 6. Items are assigned to storage locations
 7. Modifications propagate through event updates